-Category: Art and Design, Music Artist, disability at work, Arts and culture, Art, disability, Equality in the workplace, Equality, Diversity & Inclusion, equality, performing arts, Arts Council England, Arts, Ethnicity, Disability Awareness, Disability and Neurodiversity, Ethnic Diversity, Ethnic Inclusion, Ethnic Minority, Disabilities, Arts council
+Category: disability, Equality in the workplace, Equality, Diversity & Inclusion, equality, performing arts, Arts Council England, Arts, Ethnicity, Disability Awareness, Disability and Neurodiversity, Ethnic Diversity, Ethnic Inclusion, Ethnic Minority, Disabilities, Arts council, Art and Design, Music Artist, disability at work, Arts and culture, Art

 Today sees the publication of Arts Council England’s Diversity Report 2019/20.
 A snapshot of how representative our sector was in the twelve months up to April 2020.

 That month lay between two key moments that led everyone to re-examine what it meant to be inclusive, including the cultural sector.
 The murder of George Floyd, in May, started conversations about how those of Black, Asian, and Ethnically Diverse backgrounds are treated, not just in the United States, but here too.
 In March, millions of people were asked to shield, schools closed and working from home became the norm.
 The negative impact of the pandemic on disabled people, women, and those from lower socio-economic backgrounds quickly became apparent.
 So, as our sector starts to reset, we must make inclusivity a priority, making sure no-one is excluded as the doors to our creative and cultural venues reopen.
 This is a good moment to remind ourselves of the Seven Inclusive Principles for reopening from the UK Disability Arts Alliance and widely endorsed by our sector last year.